jihchi/bucklescript-cookbook/README.md

 ## Reason

-All examples in this document use plain OCaml syntax.
-If you'd rather have a more [Reason](https://facebook.github.io/reason/)able syntax, the examples can be easily be converted using [reason-tools](https://github.com/reasonml/reason-tools), either by installing the browser extension ([Chrome](https://chrome.google.com/webstore/detail/reason-tools/kmdelnjbembbiodplmhgfjpecibfhadd) | [Firefox](https://addons.mozilla.org/en-US/firefox/addon/reason-tools/)), or [directly](https://reasonml.github.io/reason-tools/popup.html).
+All examples in this document use [Reason](https://facebook.github.io/reason/) syntax.

 ## Contributing